 How fair is it to the concept of our universal humanness to dedicate any period (a day, a week, a month, a year or more) to the history of any one race?

 And how fair is it to relegate the study of black history to any period when my people’s history, a vivid, inerasable thread in the rich tapestry of our national being and becoming, is American history?

-(My aunt, Evelyn Hoard Roberts, a college English professor, so cherishing the idea, the ideal of interdisciplinary and interracial, in other words, shared, not separate approaches to education, in 1977, published American Literature and the Arts Including Black Expression.)
+(My aunt, Evelyn Hoard Roberts, an English professor, cherished the idea, the ideal of interdisciplinary and interracial – that is, shared, not separate – approaches to education.
+To that end, in 1977, she published American Literature and the Arts Including Black Expression.)

 Yet, as Langston’s prophecy remains to be fulfilled, I continue to pray in his words:

 O, let my land be a land where Liberty

 But opportunity is real, and life is free,

 As I believe that true equality is achieved in real part when all of us know the histories of each of us, I will commemorate and celebrate Black History Month.